scimma/slackbot/README.md

 ### 1.3 Configure Python

 * Create a file named `slack_token.py`.
 Within this file, store the `Bot User OAuth Token` in a variable called `SLACK_TOKEN`.
 This token will allow you to interface between python and slack.
-* Use the `env.txt` file to recreate the python environment using conda.
-This can be done using `conda env create --file env.txt`.
+The hop client authentication (`hop_username` and `hop_pw`) should also be added to this file.

+* Use `requirements.txt` to install the relevant dependancies to your environment.
-* Activate the newly created conda environment and run `python bot.py` and you should seeing the alerts as they come in.
+* Run `python bot.py` and you should seeing the alerts as they come in.

 ### 1.4 Set up via Docker (Optional):

-Work in progress....
+Both the `Dockerfile` and `docker-compose.yml` files have been provided if you want to build the slack bot as a Docker app.

+Rebuild and restart:

+`docker compose build`

+`docker compose up -d`

+If you need to stop the service, use:

+`docker compose down`

 ## Known Issues:

-* The current alerts are not real.
-Thus, there is a fair bit of repetition which causes some of the channel-creation and archiving features to fail.
-We expect this issue to resolve itself when the engineering run begins.

-* Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
+* [CURRENTLY DISABLED] Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
 Slack does not currently have api's (that I could find) that can do this efficiently (O(1)) so we might have to build something on our own.
 Once again, this depends on having relatively consistent data formatting (like `PRELIMINARY` alerts for any `superevent id` coming in before `RETRACTION` alerts).
 We hope to iron this out during the engineering run.

 ## Contributing: